 Airtreks.com subscribes to the Amadeus, Sabre, and Galileo/Apollo computerized reservation systems (CRS's), which I've written about extensively -- although not in a way anyone would be likely to take as an endorsement of them or of their fourth main competitor Worldspan, or of any other CRS.

-As a travel agent and travel writer, I've occasionally been given free or reduced-rate transportation (although far less than most people might think) on various airlines, more as partial compensation for having sold tickets on those airlines than in any expectation that I'll give them a favorable write-up in my books, Web site, or blog.
+As a travel agent and travel writer, I've occasionally been given free or reduced-rate transportation (although far less than most people might think) on various airlines.
+This has more often been as partial compensation for having sold tickets or potentially selling tickets on those airlines than in any expectation that I'll give them a favorable write-up in my books, Web site, or blog.
 Some of these airlines have known that I was a travel writer as well as a travel agent, but others probably didn't know I was a writer, or cared only about my status as a travel agent.
-(An IATAN travel agent ID card is much more valuable than a press pass.)
+(For what it"s worth, An IATAN travel agent ID card is much more valuable than a press pass.)
 I don't feel compromised: I'm not writing comparative reviews of airlines, and I'll let you make your own judgments about which ones to fly with.
 I have airline preferences, when the price is the same, but in general I choose whichever is cheapest.
 Were I to make recommendations, I'd pan some airlines that have given me free tickets and praise some others that I'd have to pay to fly.

-For what it's worth, the airlines that have given me free or discounted tickets since 2000 are JetBlue (despute my previous criticism and investigative reporting about JetBlue), Ethiopian Airlines, Qatar Airways, and Korean Air.
-I think each of these airlines is excellent, and I've put my money where my mouth is: I've paid the same price anyone else would have to pay, equally or more recently, for other flights on each of these airlines.
-In earlier years I've gotten free or discounted tickets on, that I can remember, Virgin Atlantic, British Airways, China Airlines, Malaysian Airways, Northwest Airlines (since merged into Delta), United Airlines, American Airlines, American Trans Air (out of business), and Aeroflot -- some of which (Malaysian and Aeroflot) I'd choose, and some of which (United) I'd go out of my way to avoid, all else including price being equal.
-I've also been given occasional discounted space-available (standby) travel on United Airlines thanks to a friend and sometimes fellow traveller who worked in their San Francisco maintenance base.
+For what it's worth, airlines currently still in business that have given me free or discounted tickets include Aeroflot, American Airlines, British Airways, China Airlines, Delta Air Lines, Ethiopian Airlines, JetBlue (despute my previous criticism and investigative reporting about JetBlue), Korean Air, Malaysian Airways, Qatar Airways, United Airlines, and Virgin Atlantic.
+I've probably fogotten a few others, espeically those from years or decades ago.
+I've paid the same price anyone else would have to pay, equally or more recently, for other flights on most of these airlines.
+Some of these (e.g. Malaysian and Aeroflot) I'd choose, and some of these (United) I'd go out of my way to avoid, all else including price being equal.
+I've gotten occasional free Southwest Airlines tickets for my travel on on usiness for Travelers United, as part of the airline's in-kind charitable contribution to that organization.
+I've also been given occasional discounted or free space-available (standby) travel on United Airlines thanks to a friend and sometimes fellow traveller who worked in their San Francisco maintenance base.
 Some travel agents, including retail agencies (Exito Travel) and wholesale consolidators (Mill Run Tours and others), have sold me airline tickets at their wholesale cost, as a sort of "professional courtesy discount" from their regular retail prices.
 Most of the time I pay normal retail prices for airline tickets, although of course I follow my own advice to buy my tickets from discounters whenever I can.

 I don't require people to identify themselves in order to post comments on my blog, and I often don't know who the people are who send me feedback by e-mail, review my books in their blogs, or post reviews or comments on Powells.com, Amazon.com, or other book sites.
 Of course, I encourage people I know, and people I don't know who like my books, to post favorable reviews and comments.
 I and my publishers sometimes give book reviewers free copies of my books.
 But I have never paid anyone or provided anyone with any compensation or consideration whatsoever in exchange for a favorable comment or review, and people who get free review copies are free to write and publish critical reviews.